XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/health-check-interventions.md

 ## Momentary Failures

-Some metrics in the health check can rapidly fluctuate into unhealthy ranges and then recover automatically shortly afterward.
+Some [metrics][] in the health check can rapidly fluctuate into unhealthy ranges and then recover automatically shortly afterward.
 It is unnecessary and undesirable to raise alerts every single time the health check reports an unhealthy status.
 An automated monitoring system should call the health check method frequently, but only escalate to a higher level of intervention based on the severity and frequency of the problem.

 For example, if you check the health of the server once per second, you might raise an alert if the server reports "warning" status three times in a row, or four times in a five-second span.
 You might also raise an alert if the server reports "critical" status twice in a five-second span.

+**Tip:** The server normally reports a "critical" status for the first few seconds after startup, switches to a "warning" status after it establishes a connection to the network, and finally reports a "healthy" status when it has fully synced to the network.
+After a restart, you should give a server 5–15 minutes to sync before taking additional interventions.

 ## Special Cases